dannguy1/mcp_training/docs/TIMEOUT_ISSUE_ANALYSIS.md

 - ✅ Preserved duplicate detection and validation
 - ✅ Better user experience
 - ✅ Proper asynchronous operation
+- ✅ Background job list refresh that doesn't affect training success

 Users will no longer see timeout errors for successfully created training jobs, and the system maintains all its validation and duplicate detection capabilities while providing a much better user experience.
+The additional fix for job list refresh ensures that even if the job list loading is slow, it won't affect the user's perception of training job creation success.